shyampurk/kitchen-tracker/BuildAndConfig.md

 ##Hardware Requirements:
 -----------------------
-The list of hardware components if this project is as follows
+The list of hardware components for this project are as follows

-	-	Arduino UNO
+	-	Arduino UNO board
-	-	Load Cells
+	-	YXC-133 Load Cell (2 nos)
 	-	HX711 Load Cell Amplifier
 	-	HM - 10 BLE Module
 	-	Mediatek Linkit One HDK

-Refer to the [schematic diagram](Schematic.png) for teh hardware setup
+Refer to the [schematic diagram](Schematic.png) for the hardware setup and pin connections

 ##Software Requirements :
 The following software and driver packages need to be installed in the build system.